gratipay/grtp.co/lib/v2/blogger/README.md

 Enter URL ('https://' prefix didn't work for me):

-    grtp.co/v1/blogger/gratipay.xml
+    grtp.co/v2/blogger/gratipay.xml

-Set your "Name on Gratipay" (widget type if you want) and view how it looks on your blog page.
+Set your "Team slug on Gratipay" and view how it looks on your blog page.
 Blogger preview didn't work correctly for me, so don't pay attention to it.